laforge49/asynchronous-entities/README.md

 The persistent map of an entity has a map entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
+The persistent map of an entity has a map entry with a key of :CHILDREN and a value which is a persistent map whose values are vectors holding the keys of selected children.
-The persistent map of an entity also has a map entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the ordered set in the parent which connects the parent to the child.
+The persistent map of an entity also has a map entry with a key of :PARENTS and a value which is a vector of vectors holding both the key of the entity which has that entity as a child and the key of the vector in the parent which connects the parent to the child.

 ## Contexts